Keywords; what are phytosterols, beta sitosterol, functional foods.

 hence odd references to molecular formulations throughout this chiropractic site.
 The finer structure is important, but I think you'll agree I do try to keep it simple.

 Their similarity to cholesterol means that these phytosterols compete with the intestinal absorption of ordinary animal fats.
-Eating larger quantities of plant phytosterols increases the fecal excretion of animal origin cholesterol that we have consumed in say dairy products.
+Eating larger quantities of plants increases the fecal excretion of animal origin fatty acids that we have consumed in say dairy products.

 Ordinary animal cholesterol + an extra ethyl group which is ringed.